PlayStation 2: Online support

 The PlayStation 2 introduced optional online functionality via a dedicated network adaptor, which enabled both Ethernet and dial-up Internet connections.
 The hardware component of the adaptor was compact—smaller than a standard paperback book—and installed easily into the expansion bay at the rear of the console.
 Once secured with two screws and connected to a telephone line or Ethernet cable, the adaptor was ready for use.
 Sony did not operate their own subscription-based online service for the PlayStation 2, instead allowing users to connect through existing Internet service providers.
 However, some providers, such as AOL, imposed additional charges for console connectivity—typically around $4.95 per month.

 A key distinction in Sony's approach was their support for both broadband and dial-up connections, in contrast to Microsoft's broadband-only requirement for the Xbox.
 While broadband provided a significantly smoother experience, Sony's decision ensured greater accessibility for users with limited internet infrastructure.
 For households with established home networks, connecting the PlayStation 2 via Ethernet to a router was straightforward and efficient.
 Sony also delegated the responsibility for online functionality to individual game developers and publishers.
 Each third-party developer was required to manage their own servers and infrastructure for their respective titles.
-This decentralised model meant that users often needed to create separate login credentials for each game, and the quality of online services varied depending on the developer's expertise and resources.
+This decentralized model meant that users often needed to create separate login credentials for each game, and the quality of online services varied depending on the developer's expertise and resources.

 Controllers

 The PlayStation 2's DualShock 2 controller retains most of the same functionality as its predecessor, with several key enhancements.
 The most significant functional upgrade is the inclusion of pressure-sensitive inputs across all primary controls.
 Unlike the original DualShock controller, which featured only digital input for the directional pad and face buttons, the DualShock 2 allowed for 255 levels of pressure sensitivity on the directional pad; four face buttons, and four shoulder buttons.
-Aesthetically, the DualShock 2 is distinguished by its black colour scheme and minor adjustments in weight and internal components.
+Aesthetically, the DualShock 2 is distinguished by its black color scheme and minor adjustments in weight and internal components.
 It is marginally lighter than the original, due in part to a reduction in the mechanical complexity of the vibration motors.
 The DualShock 2 maintained the overall layout and ergonomics of the original controller.
 Like its predecessor, the DualShock 2 controller has force feedback, or "vibration" functionality.

-Specialised controllers include light guns (GunCon), fishing rod and reel controllers, a Dragon Quest VIII "slime" controller, a Final Fantasy X-2 "Tiny Bee" dual pistol controller, an Onimusha 3 katana controller, and a Resident Evil 4 chainsaw controller.
+Specialized controllers include light guns (GunCon), fishing rod and reel controllers, a Dragon Quest VIII "slime" controller, a Final Fantasy X-2 "Tiny Bee" dual pistol controller, an Onimusha 3 katana controller, and a Resident Evil 4 chainsaw controller.